 ICBA was founded over 30 years ago by Opal Dunn to support bilingual Japanese children through Bunko (mini-library).
 Find out more about us and our history.

 ICBunko reflect the changing needs of successor generations of young Japanese children growing up bilingual or as ‘double children’ with two identities and two languages.
 Through sharing and borrowing Japanese picture books and kamishibai (paper theatres) and enjoying related activities with other Japanese children and their parents, children unconsciously increase their own language ability.
 Through dialogues Bunko staff help bilingual children naturally acquire more of their weaker language and find out about Japanese culture.

-ICBA (UK) organised by a Manager and Committee now runs 34 Japanese Bunko for approximately 500 children, mainly aged 2- 9 years from about 350 families, throughout England and Scotland.
+ICBA (UK) organised by a Manager and Committee now runs around 30 Japanese Bunko for approximately 500 children, mainly aged 2- 9 years from about 350 families, throughout the UK.
 ICBunko (UK) focus on Japanese oral literacy and culture informally preparing children to enter more formal Japanese education at Saturday School.